-Whilst irritable bowel syndrome is quite a common condition, its symptoms alone are not specific enough for a diagnosis to be made.
+Whilst irritable bowel syndrome (IBS) is quite a common condition, the symptoms alone are not specific enough for a diagnosis to be made.

-This guide is based on the National Institute of Clinic Excellence’s (NICE) clinical guideline for IBS management and diagnosis (2008).
-NICE are an independent body which produce healthcare guidance which is considered the ‘gold standard’ and all GPs will be aware of the content of these guidelines.
+This guide is based on the National Institute of Clinic Excellence’s (NICE) clinical guideline for IBS management and diagnosis (1).
+NICE are an independent body which produce healthcare guidance that is considered the ‘gold standard’ and all GPs will be aware of the content of these guidelines.

 Well, firstly, if you think you have IBS then you need to see your GP ASAP.
-They will start to consider IBS after they do an initial assessment where they will ask you questions about you symptom history.
+They will start to consider IBS after they do an initial assessment, where they will ask you questions about your symptom history.

 For IBS to be considered, symptoms must have been present for 6 months and include abdominal pain/discomfort, a change in bowel habits (e.g. loose stools/ constipation) and bloating.

 IBS itself, can be defined as the following: if an individual has abdominal pain or discomfort which is either improved with bowels opening or associated with a change in bowels e.g. frequency or form of stool.

 The individual must also have at least 2 of the following symptoms alongside this;